jochenleidner/ltools/README.md

 LTools — README

-LTools are a set of small but useful free, open-source productivity-enhancing command-line tools for UNIX, Linux and similar open-source operating systems.
-They embrace the UNIX philosophy in that many of them are intended to be used as part of pipes that read from standard input and write to standard output streams, and that they combined so the output of one can be the input to another.
-Thus, they are also interoperatable with existing UNIX/Linux commands, whether they are built in or user-contributed.
+LTools are a set of small but useful free, open-source productivity-enhancing command-line tools for Unix, Linux and similar open-source operating systems.
+They embrace the Unix philosophy in that many of them are intended to be used as part of pipes that read from standard input and write to standard output streams, and that they combined so the output of one can be the input to another.
+Thus, they are also interoperatable with existing UNIX™/Linux commands, whether they are built in or user-contributed.

 Note that some of them name-clash with existing commands depending on